 Enjoy skiing in Lapland!

-There are three different skiing days in Lapponia Ski Event, with six different trails to choose from.
+There are three different skiing days in Lapponia Ski Week, with six different trails to choose from.
 The races run mainly inside the beautiful Pallas-Yllästunturi National Park.
 Please do respect the rules of the park und don't leave any trash behind.
 There are pit stops available frequently on the trails.
 These service points offer refreshments suitable for maintenance and refueling of salt and fluids during endurance sport.
 Please take a look at the detailed descriptions of the race tracks with their elevation profiles.

 Half races include 30 km from Olos to Jeris and back on the first skiing day, 25 km from Pallas to Olos on the second one, and 40 km from Kerässieppi via Pallas to Olos on the third.
 Half races are available in open classes for men and women and also for seniors over 60 years of age.